arcsin3x/CrackMe/README.md

 Because I modified this image using a very simple technique.

-I have hidden the private key of an Ethereum wallet in this image while modifying it.
+I have hidden the private key of an Ethereum wallet in this image.

 In this wallet I have left a certain amount of digital assets and a fee that you can use to transfer money.